How Long Do Bear Markets Last? - Stash Learn

 Regardless of how long bear markets last, the good news is that investors can anticipate rising stock prices and strong returns once they end, since history shows that bear markets typically precede bull markets.

 Investor Tip: The average returns following the end of a bear market are 43.4% after 12 months—meaning the best strategy for investing in a bear market is to simply stay invested.
-(Wells Fargo)
+(Nasdaq)

 Of course, your bear market investing strategy will vary depending on how close you are to retirement.
 But for younger investors with a longer time horizon, your best option is to stay the course.

 There’s no denying the discomfort of investing during a bear market, but you’re more likely to survive the downward cycle if you’re investing for the long term.
 The same can’t be said for short-term investors hoping to cash out for a profit during a bear market, however.
+For this reason, most investors will separate their long-term savings from their short-term.
+This allows for distinct and tailored investment strategies, aligning each with the specific goals earmarked for those funds.
 Regardless of which camp you fall into, the following tips can make investing during a bear market a little easier:

 • Hold enough cash: if you’re nearing retirement, having enough cash can prevent you from needing to sell stocks at a loss if you need access to funds.